 How does it work?

 Generally speaking, it is not much different to an ordinary residential mortgage except that the lender gives permission for the borrower to let the property using an Assured Shorthold Tenancy agreement (AST).
 The only visible differences are that the interest rate would typically be a little higher when compared to a residential mortgage, and the set up fees can also be higher, although not always.
 The other important factor is the way in which the mortgage application is considered by the lender.
-Although a minimum level of personal income is often required (typically £25,000 per year) it is the level of rent the property can achieve that dictates how much loan can be secured against it.
-In most cases, a loan to value (LTV) of 75% is the maximum a lender will consider, although there are some 80% LTV deals currently available.
+Although a minimum level of personal income is often required in order to meet rental voids (typically £25,000 per year) it is the level of rent the property can achieve that largely dictates how much loan can be secured against it.
+In most cases, a loan to value (LTV) of 75% is the maximum a lender will consider, although there are some higher loan to value deals currently available.

 How do I repay the loan?

 That is largely up to you.
 You can set up the mortgage on a capital repayment basis, whereby the monthly repayments include an element of capital as well as interest charged, thereby ensuring that the loan is paid in full by the end of the term, or you can opt for the interest only method.
 This means that only the interest charged by the lender will be repaid during the term of the loan, and the full amount borrowed at outset will still be outstanding at the end of the term.
 You will need to find an alternative way in which to repay the outstanding capital at this point, or you can simply sell the property and pay off the debt outstanding.

 There are a number of companies in the market place, ranging from well known high street names to specialist bespoke lenders.
 A number of these specialists lenders do not deal directly with the public, and are only available to access if you go through an intermediary.
 It is probably fair to say that the world of Buy to Let lending is a little more complicated than it is for ordinary residential lending, so speaking to a qualified adviser first is always a sensible choice.